Seán Power (politician)

-Seán Power (born 14 October 1960) is a former Irish Fianna Fáil politician.
+Seán Power (born 14 October 1960) is an Irish former Fianna Fáil politician.
 He was a Teachta Dála (TD) for the Kildare South constituency.

 Power was born in Caragh, near Naas in County Kildare and was educated locally at the Christian Brothers School in Naas.
 His father Paddy Power was a TD, MEP and cabinet minister.
-His brother, J. J. Power is a former Green Party member of Kildare County Council.
+His brother, J.J.
+Power is a former Green Party member of Kildare County Council.